 Queenstown to Wanaka Sunday, March 3, 2018

-In the morning, we woke up and made a return trip to Vudu Café & Larder (TripAdvisor) for breakfast.
+We left for Te Anau and the Routeburn Track from Queenstown.
+In the morning, we woke up and made a return trip to Vudu Café & Larder for breakfast.
 I repeated the outstanding brioche French toast; Kyle had equally outstanding orange zest pancakes.

 After breakfast, we walked back to the hotel, stored our bags, and walked across the street to our shuttle pickup.
 We had booked with Tracknet, which easily arranged for our travel to Te Anau, on to the Routeburn Track the next day, and from the end of the Routeburn Track to back to Queenstown.